david-vos/quit4real.today-tracker/README.md

+# PAUSED
+I have to think about GDRP laws and how much I actually want to deal with the stuff I don't like to develop.

 # Quit4Real.today
 This project is the backend for https://Quit4Real.today The goal is simple.
 Track a user to see *If* they play a game they said they would not.